komodorio/mlops-workshop/README.md

 kubectl exec deployment/airflow-scheduler -- /bin/bash -c "airflow dags reserialize && airflow dags unpause dag7_complete && airflow dags trigger dag7_complete"
 ```

-After this, your machine will be busy for long
+After this, your machine will be busy for long.
+This is where you want to switch to GPU training.

 ## Chapter 8: Consuming the results